 Jane’s highly anticipated third modern lit, Odd Mom Out released September 2007 generated considerable buzz and earned critical acclaim including 4 1/2 Stars, Top Pick award from RT Magazine and a RITA nomination from Romance Writers of America as best single title with romantic elements.
 Mrs. Perfect, the follow up to Odd Mom Out, hit the shelves May 2008 with tremendous success pleasing both the critics and readers.
 USA Today called Mrs. Perfect ‘the perfect beach read’.

 Jane’s fifth and sixth novels with Grand Central, Easy On The Eyes (2009) and She’s Gone Country (2010) continued to explore Jane’s themes of the complexity of women’s lives today, whether it be aging, motherhood, or parenting a child with depression.

 After sixteen years in Greater Seattle, Jane has returned to California, just in time for the launch of her first Brennan Sister novel, The Good Woman, a September 2012 release from Berkley Trade.
 The award-winning The Good Daughter followed in February 2013, and the final story in the trilogy, The Good Wife, hit store shelves September 2013.

 Jane continues to write romance and women’s fiction for Harlequin, Penguin and Tule Publishing from her historic Ole Hanson home in San Clemente that she shared with her surfer husband and three active sons.
-When she’s not on the beach or speaking to writers, she’s at her desk working on her next novel, and is looking forward to the release of her next novel, It’s You, a story that reaches back in time to Germany during WWII.
+When she’s not on the beach or speaking to writers, she’s at her desk working on her next novel.